Lars Nootbaar Player Props: Cardinals vs. White Sox

-The St. Louis Cardinals, including Lars Nootbaar (batting .237 in his past 10 games, with three doubles, a home run, five walks and four RBI), battle starter Dylan Cease and the Chicago White Sox at Guaranteed Rate Field, Friday at 8:10 PM ET.
+The St. Louis Cardinals, including Lars Nootbaar (hitting .256 in his past 10 games, with three doubles, a home run, five walks and three RBI), battle starter Touki Toussaint and the Chicago White Sox at Guaranteed Rate Field, Saturday at 2:10 PM ET.

-In his most recent appearance, he went 1-for-4 with a double against the Marlins.
+He had two hits (going 2-for-5) in his most recent game against the White Sox.

 Lars Nootbaar Game Info & Props vs. the White Sox